freesoft/detox_bot2/paper/paper.md

 ## Toxic chat classification accuracy

 We used TF-IDF + Multinomial Naive Bayes for toxic chat classification.
-For the Machine Learning lbirary and NLP, we used scikit-learn up until now because the library was easy to use and also able to find many example codes.
-However, we've realized that scikit-learn uses too much memory space when training data is getting bigger.
-That's why we are considering Apache Spark and MLlib as scikit-learn's alternatives to run it in cloud service and expecting to have better scability and high volumne capacity.
-We don't have performance/resource comparision data between scikit-learn and Apache Spark Mllib at ths point and that's something we might need to evaluate.
+For the Machine Learning library and NLP, we used scikit-learn up until now because the library was easy to use and also because we were able to find many examples online.
+However, we've realized that scikit-learn uses too much memory space when training data gets bigger.
+That's why we are considering Apache Spark's MLlib as an alternative to scikit-learn in order to run it in cloud service for better scalability and high volume capacity.

+With pyspark's dataframe based ml library the performance metrics are:
+accuracy: 0.871943231441048
+precision: 0.4434561626429479
+recall: 0.7015075376884422
+F1: 0.5434021019852082

+Work is still in progress to improve the scores so the F1 score is on-par, if not better, than the F1 score for scikit-learn implementation (It was 0.64)

 Precision/Recall/F1-Score : With scikit-learn, we've shuffled the training set and took 20% of it as comparsion using scikit-learn's classification_report to get F1 Score, and here is the result.
 The data can vary slightly every time classification_report function is being executed and also depends on what kind of dataset is used for training.